 notificationDestination shall be set to a URI that the SCEF can target Location Reporting notifications towards.
 The value of this URI shall be based on internal IN-CSE policies.

-monitoringType shall be set to LOCATION_REPORTING
+monitoringType shall be set to LOCATION_REPORTING.

 supportedFeatures shall be set to a string value of "3" indicating support for Location Reporting notifications.